emunhoz/emunhoz/README.md

 #### Fun facts

 - In my first jobs I was designer.
-You can see [some jobs here](https://www.behance.net/edermunhoz1384). 👨‍💻
+Check this out [some jobs here](https://www.behance.net/edermunhoz1384). 👨‍💻
 - Vegetarian since ~2008. 🌱 🍄
-- I played in an authorial metal band.
-You can see [some videos here](https://www.youtube.com/watch?v=73xqyuybYWc&ab_channel=OrckOut) 🎸
+- I am a musician and have been a part of a band in the past.
+Check this out [some videos here](https://www.youtube.com/watch?v=73xqyuybYWc&ab_channel=OrckOut) 🎸

 <!--START_SECTION:waka-->
 ```text